halohalospecial/atom-elmjutsu/README.md

 Warning:  Most of these are hacky experiments that may not always work properly.
 Use at your own risk! :p

 #### `Elmjutsu: Find Usages`
-Finds all usages of the function under the cursor.
+Finds all usages of the symbol under the cursor.

 This works by reading the `.elmo` files in `elm-stuff` and generating a JavaScript syntax tree using [Esprima](http://esprima.org/).